Educators Support Home Internet

 Unfortunately, we haven't been completely heard!

-Congress passed an historically huge stimulus package in response to the coronavirus crisis but didn’t include additional funding for home internet access.
-However, The Federal Communications Commission (FCC) also has yet to expand funding for home internet access.
-So there is more to be done!
+Congress passed a historically huge stimulus package in response to the coronavirus crisis but didn’t include additional funding for home internet access.

 Join the fight to bring broadband home to the nation’s underserved students